midlourenco/midlourenco/README.md

 </p>

-👩‍🎓 Has a background in Economics

-🏭 Has experience as product manager and sourcing specialist in purchasing in promotional gifts and farmaceuticals industries.
+👩‍🎓 Background in Economics with over a decade of professional experience as a product manager and sourcing specialist in purchasing, with expertise in negotiation, purchasing, and quality control processes.